denimandsteel/thisisourstop/README.md

 Visit the site at <http://localhost:3000> in a web browser.

-Create a postgres database, import your GTFS data using csv or pg with the migrate scripts (`node migrate.js` csv or `node migrate.js pg`).
+Create a postgres database, import your GTFS data using csv or pg with the migrate scripts (`node import.js csv` or `node import.js pg`).

 You can install your own GTFS feed by replacing the google_transit directory with your own.